intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/ibm/serving/readme.md

 Now we download the workflow and send it to argo.
 Please feel free to inspect it.

-We wish we had the time to.
+We wish we had the time to...

 ```
 wget https://raw.githubusercontent.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/master/multi-cloud/ibm/serving/serving-sk-mnist-workflow.yaml